senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

 1. **processRedoRecord**

-    - Loads a record into the  repository.
+    - Processes a redo record.
-        - Entity resolution occurs during the load.

 1. **reevaluateEntity**

-    - Loads a record into the  repository.
+    - Reevaluates an entity by Entity ID
         - Entity resolution occurs during the load.

 1. **reevaluateRecord**

-    - Loads a record into the  repository.
+    - Reevaluates an entity by Record ID
         - Entity resolution occurs during the load.

 1. **searchByAttributes**